G

 Evolution And History

-The earliest known presence of a Greenland shark, based on fossil records, was around 100 million years ago, during the Miocene era.
-It is believed they evolved from an ancestral sleeper shark found in the Arctic-Subartic region of Canada.
-All sharks evolved from the same species, which was a small, leaf-shaped fish that did not have any fins, bones, or eyes.
+The Greenland shark is believed to have ancient origins, with its lineage dating back tens of millions of years, though direct fossil records are limited and do not date specifically to the Miocene epoch or 100 million years ago.
+It is believed they evolved from an ancestral sleeper shark found in the Arctic-Subarctic region of Canada.
+Sharks evolved from early jawed vertebrates that lived over 400 million years ago.
+These ancestors were primitive fish with cartilage skeletons and simple fins and eyes.
 It was from this ancient ancestor that we have the two main groups of fish found today.
-The oldest shark, considered the first true shark, was Cladoselache, which lived 380 million years ago.
+One of the earliest well-known sharks was Cladoselache, which lived about 380 million years ago.

 The Greenland shark’s scientific name is Somniosus microcephalus.
 Somniosus is from the Latin “somnus,” which means sleep, and microcephalus is New Latin for “tiny head.”
 While there is only one species of Greenland shark, they do belong to the family of sleeper sharks that includes 20 different species.